alireza-aghelan/medical-image-super-resolution/README.md

 # medical-image-super-resolution

-In this work, we use the Real-Enhanced Super-Resolution Generative Adversarial Network (Real-ESRGAN) model for medical image super-resolution.
+In this work, we modify the Real-Enhanced Super-Resolution Generative Adversarial Network (Real-ESRGAN) model for medical image super-resolution.
 In our proposed approach, the pre-trained generator and discriminator networks of the Real-ESRGAN model are fine-tuned using medical image datasets.

 In this project, we worked on chest X-ray and retinal images and used the STARE dataset of retinal images and Tuberculosis Chest X-rays (Shenzhen) dataset for fine-tuning.
 The proposed model produces more accurate and realistic textures, and its outputs have more realistic details compared to the original Real-ESRGAN outputs.